OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 To troubleshoot your Osoyoo Mecanum Wheel Robotic Car M2.0, consider these steps:
 Battery and Power: Ensure the batteries are correctly installed and charged.
 Check the power connections, especially the switch and battery box.
 Motor Connections: Verify that all motors are properly connected to the Model Y motor driver board.
 The manual details the specific connections for each motor.
-Board Installation: Confirm the Arduino Mega2560 board and the OSOYOO Wifi Shield are properly installed and connected.
+Board Installation: Confirm the Arduino Mega2560 board and the OSOYOO Wi-Fi Shield are properly installed and connected.
 Software and Code: Ensure you have correctly installed the Arduino IDE and uploaded the appropriate sketch for your project (e.g., lesson1.ino for basic car assembling).
 Follow the specific instructions in the manual for code uploading.
 Sensor and Module Checks: If your model includes sensors or additional modules, make sure they are correctly connected and configured.
 Hardware Assembly: Double-check the assembly of the wheels, chassis, and all components as per the instructions in the manual to ensure everything is correctly aligned and installed.